 Adobe Connect is primarily a desktop videoconferencing tool, built around synchronous meetings and presentations with a small number of attendees.
 The application is very flexible and can adapt to a wide range of needs.

-- Hosted on an ETSU server and maintained by OIT
+- Hosted on an ETSU server and maintained by ITS

 - Space and permissions managed by Information Technology Services

 - American Journal of Online Education – number 1 desktop videoconferencing tool